-The purpose of this project is to develop an equitable and actionable Housing Implementation Plan (HIP).
-The HIP will evaluate policies and strategies that the City can employ to address Albany’s current and future housing needs, as identified in the City’s recently-adopted Housing Needs Analysis (HNA).
-The HIP will also build upon community conversations and support around the Expanding Housing Options project that updated the City’s development code and Comprehensive Plan to allow middle housing and comply with House Bill 2001.
+The Albany City Council adopted the Housing Implementation Plan (HIP) in June of 2023.
+The HIP evaluated policies and strategies that the City can employ to address Albany’s current and future housing needs, as identified in the City’s 2020 Housing Needs Analysis (HNA).
+The HIP built upon community conversations and support around the Expanding Housing Options project that updated the City’s development code and comprehensive plan to allow middle housing types where single dwelling units were allowed.

-The HIP will prioritize housing needs and outline actionable policies, strategies, and implementation steps needed to encourage the production of needed housing.
-Further, it will provide the foundation for updating the housing element of the Albany Comprehensive Plan.
+The HIP outlines priority implementation steps the City can take to encourage the production of needed housing.
+Further, it provided the foundation for updating the housing element of the Albany Comprehensive Plan.

 Identify and assess policies and strategies to increase housing options and opportunities that meet the needs of Albany residents as projected in the 2020 HNA and raised by the public, and to evaluate incentives in House Bill 2001 to increase the affordability of middle housing.

 Evaluate housing resources and constraints, including evaluation of existing strategies and recommendations for new actions to increase housing supply or provide regulatory streamlining.

 Engage a broad spectrum of the community in conversations and input around housing needs and strategies using a variety of engagement strategies.

 Adopt policies and tools that promote fair and equitable housing choices for all residents, especially residents of protected classes and those experiencing housing insecurity.